Gist has always had the ability to email your list, as well as collect email addresses. Recently, Drift also released an email marketing tool.

 Middle of the Road Package

-Gist has a plan for $29/mo and it opens up:
+Gist has a plan for $99/mo and includes up to 5 user seats.
+This plan opens up:

 - Knowledge base